cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Some ciphersuites defined in {{ciphersuites}} operate in settings where some inputs may not belong to this prime-order group, e.g., because they operate over an elliptic curve with a cofactor larger than 1.
-In these settings, input validation is required before invoking this verification function.
+In these settings, input validation as specified in {{ciphersuites}} is required before invoking this verification function.

 ~~~
   schnorr_signature_verify(msg, sig, PK):